timboettiger/action-replay-mk-iii/preservaction-deadc0de.md

 2. Known SNES Opcode Patterns:
    - The SNES uses the `65C816` CPU, which is an extension of the 65C02 processor and supports 16-bit operations.
-   - Some of the hex values in your list actually correspond to known opcodes for this CPU.
+   - Some of the hex values of dead codes actually correspond to known opcodes for this CPU.
 For example:
      - `08` corresponds to `PHP` (Push Processor Status onto Stack).
      - `C2 30` corresponds to `REP #$30` (Reset Processor Status Bits).
      - `48` corresponds to `PHA` (Push Accumulator onto Stack).